Inference in Predictive Quantile Regressions: Inference

-holds for all $c \in Q_c$ with equality for some $c \in Q_c$.
-The following proposition shows that, when $\underline q$ is chosen sufficiently small, this version of the one-tailed switching-FM test has asymptotic size no larger than $\alpha_2/2$ both when $x_t$ is stationary and when $x_t$ is local-to-unity, including the case $c <\underline q$.
+holds for all $c \in Q_c$ and with equality for some $c \in Q_c$.
+The following proposition shows that, when $\underline q$ is chosen sufficiently large negative, this version of the one-tailed switching-FM test has asymptotic size no larger than $\alpha_2/2$ both when $x_t$ is stationary and when $x_t$ is local-to-unity, including the case $c <\underline q$.